Invesco FTSE All Share Screened & Tilted UCITS ETF

 Given the importance that Invesco places on ESG at an investment level, Invesco has a governance structure across multiple dimensions, which enables oversight and accountability for effective stewardship.

-Invesco’s Global ESG Team acts as a center of excellence, responsible for investment team support and analysis related to ESG risks and opportunities, voting and engagement, supporting the distribution teams with client engagement, and advising product teams on ESG innovation, while investment teams maintain discretion on portfolio decisions.
-The team comprises circa 30 professionals located across three regions: North America, Asia Pacific and EMEA.
+Invesco’s Sustainable Investing Services Team acts as a global resource, responsible for investment team support and analysis related to ESG risks and opportunities, voting and engagement, supporting the distribution teams with client engagement, and advising product teams on ESG innovation, while investment teams maintain discretion on portfolio decisions.
+The team comprises professionals located across three regions: North America, Asia Pacific and EMEA.
 The team is organized across four pillars that define their major responsibilities: Client, Research, Proxy and Analytics.

 The ESG Executive Steering Committee (ESG Executive Steerco) establishes strategic direction for and implementation of ESG related investment management initiatives at Invesco.
 The Committee is composed of representatives from Investments, Distribution, and many functional areas.
 It provides direction for resource allocation and operational implementation while facilitating communication across the firm.
 The Committee aids in fostering global collaboration on ESG issues, enabling us to benefit from diverse perspectives and maintain consistent standards.
 Alongside various cross-functional working groups, it encapsulates our inclusive approach to ESG, ensuring a purposeful, holistic strategy that aligns with client objectives.